gvvaughan/specl/README.md

 # SPECL

-A specification testing framework inspired by [RSpec]{rspec) for and in [Lua][lua].
+A specification testing framework, inspired by [RSpec], for and in [Lua].

 # WARNING

-It's still very alpha, and hasn't yet been used for any real specs.
+It's still very alpha, and hasn't yet been used to write any real specs.
-Essentially, you need to hack the code to make use of it at the moment, but I'm making progress...

 ## Documentation

 Specl uses the Lua parser to read the specifications, so the syntax is not as pretty as it might be:

-    specs = {
       {["describe specl"] = {
         before = function ()
           -- This runs before each element below.